 Examining our weaknesses can be extremely difficult since it can create feelings of vulnerability, discouragement, powerlessness, and even low self-esteem.
 However, it is important to recognize that we all have weaknesses and it is not something to be ashamed of.
 Our weaknesses are what make us unique and even helps us to connect with other people and to build deep, meaningful relationships.
 All of us are imperfect and we relate well to other people's flaws.

 A good way to begin identifying weaknesses is by monitoring negative feelings.
 Evaluate if you often feel angry, frustrated, resentful, jealous and/or envious?
 For example, if you find yourself feeling envious of a particular person, rather than trying to avoid these feelings, identify what exactly it is about this person you envy.
-These envious feelings may actually reveal that, underneath them, you really admire this person.
-If in this example, the person allowed him or herself the opportunity to examine his or her negative feelings, he or she may discover the person they wish to become and make that their goal.
-They may even consider asking that person how he or she accomplished whatever it is they admire.
+Exploring our envious feelings gives us the opportunity to understand what traits we wish to possess or goals we wish to accomplish.
+Asking the person we envy how he or she accomplished whatever it is we admire helps us to be able to actualize our goals.
 In this case, learning from a "weaknesses" transforms into becoming a personal strength and an opportunity for personal and professional growth.

 We all have strengths but sadly many of us do not utilize or even acknowledge them.
 Examples of personal strengths would be having the ability to be compassionate with others and ourselves, being curious, responsible, consistent, and self-disciplined.
 Acknowledging our strengths does not make us vain, self-centered, or even unlikeable.